tengfoonglam/cuda-training-series/README.md

 Besides the original contents, each HW folder contains:
 - the completed exercises
 - **notes\.md** with my personal summary of the lecture material + tips/results for the exercise the completed exercises
-- **original** folder with uncompleted exercises in case you would like to try it yourself

-**DISCLAIMER**: This is my attempt at the course so there may be undiscovered mistakes in the code/explanations.
+**DISCLAIMER**: This is my own attempt at the course so there may be undiscovered mistakes in the code/explanations.

 ## Installing CUDA on Ubuntu